 Gerardo will steer you through the maze of stalls, helping you pick fresh produce and meat that you’ll then take back to his home kitchen to cook.
 It’s a lovely place to don an apron: the space is high-ceilinged, airy, and decorated with typical Oaxacan flair in blue and yellow tiles.

 His menu changes seasonally, but likely includes tortilla-making.
 Gerardo shows you how to shape the dough before squeezing it flat in a traditional cast-iron tortilladora (tortilla press) out in the courtyard.

 You might also make guacamole using a temolote and molcajete (a Mexican pestle and mortar).
 I was pleasantly surprised to learn that in Gerardo’s kitchen, guacamole involved only avocados, onions, lime juice and cilantro (coriander) plus a dash of salt and some chopped green chili.
 I’ve made a mental note to exclude tomatoes when I next make the dish at home.

 The most challenging dish was mole, which Oaxaca claims as its own.
 I had no idea of the number of ingredients which went into it, only some of which we purchased at the market that morning.

-You might find yourself chopping chillies, nuts, seeds, onions, garlic, fruits, herbs, and, most famously, chocolate.
-Gerado lends a hand here, as the dish requires delicate blending and slow cooking ― but the result was the most gloriously gloopy, complex mole I’d ever tasted.
+You might find yourself chopping chilies, nuts, seeds, onions, garlic, fruits, herbs, and, most famously, chocolate.
+Gerardo lends a hand here, as the dish requires delicate blending and slow cooking ― but the result was the most gloriously gloopy, complex mole I’d ever tasted.
 A sweet sauce, it’s used to accompany meat (usually chicken, turkey or pork) and rice.